Homeopathic Treatment for Infertility in Women

 Blocked fallopian tubes / Damaged fallopian tubes

 Studies indicate that Endometriosis can interfere with a woman’s ability to get pregnant.
+Instances of endometriosis can directly lead to infertility.

 Problems with the Uterus